The Waiting (band)

 The Waiting is a Christian alternative pop rock band, consisting of Brad Olsen (vocals), Todd Olsen (guitar), Clark Leake (bass), and Brandon Thompson (drums, percussion, loops).
-Since the members focus time on other aspects of their lives and take their time recording the band does not produce and perform as frequently as some other bands.

 Early albums by "The Waiting" were guitar driven alternative rock that drew fans with clever songwriting and introspective lyrics that stood out from most Christian rock of the day.
 The band's later albums moved towards a more polished pop sound.

-In August 2003, The Waiting hit the stage in Georgia where they played a sold-out show after which they quit touring full-time to be at home more and pursue other endeavors.
-Even though they do not tour full-time, they never officially broke up.
+In August 2003, The Waiting played a sold out show Georgia after which they quit touring full-time.
 The Waiting still plays occasional spot dates.

 In May 2009 Brad Olsen released his solo album titled The More I Think I Understand The Less I Can Explain, It was produced by "Oats", aka Todd Olsen.
 Brad Olsen continues to write and record music.
-He resides in Atlanta, GA with his family.
-He is available for booking.
+He resides in Atlanta, GA.

 Todd Olsen also resides in Atlanta where he works as a music producer.
 In November 2011, he released a solo album under his nickname "Oats" entitled A Tear and a Sneer.

 Clark Leake received a Masters in Theology from St. Vladimir Orthodox Seminary in May 2007.
 He lives in Louisville, KY with his wife.